French politician Marine Le Pen acquitted in hate speech trial | DW | 04.05.2021

 Le Pen, who maintained her innocence throughout the trial, was charged under an article in the French penal code that prohibits the dissemination of violent messages that could seriously harm human dignity.

-Prosecutors had sought a fine of €5,000 ($6,013) far less than the €75,000 or three years in prison.
+Prosecutors had sought a fine of €5,000 ($6,013) far less than the maximum sentence of €75,000 or three years in prison.
 Her defense team greeted the acquittal, saying the court had upheld her freedom of expression.

 Le Pen, who will likely face incumbent Emmanuel Macron in the 2022 French presidential election, called the charges "politically motivated."